Kazakhstan: Economy

+In March 2002, the U.S. Department of Commerce granted Kazakhstan market economy status under US trade law.
+This change in status recognised substantive market economy reforms in the areas of currency convertibility, wage rate determination, openness to foreign investment, and government control over the means of production and allocation of resources.
 In September 2002, Kazakhstan became the first country in the CIS to receive an investment grade credit rating from a major international credit rating agency.
 By late December 2003, Kazakhstan's gross foreign debt was about $22.9 billion.
-Total governmental debt was $4.2 billion, 14 percent of GDP.
+Total governmental debt was $4.2 billion, 14% of GDP.
 There has been a reduction in the ratio of debt to GDP.
-The ratio of total governmental debt to GDP was 21.7 percent in 2000, 17.5 percent in 2001, and 15.4 percent in 2002.
-In 2019, it rose to 19.2 percent.
+The ratio of total governmental debt to GDP was 21.7% in 2000, 17.5% in 2001, and 15.4% in 2002.
+In 2019, it rose to 19.2%.

-Economic growth, combined with earlier tax and financial sector reforms, has dramatically improved government finance from the 1999 budget deficit level of 3.5 percent of GDP to a deficit of 1.2 percent of GDP in 2003.
-Government revenues grew from 19.8 percent of GDP in 1999 to 22.6 percent of GDP in 2001, but decreased to 16.2 percent of GDP in 2003.
-In 2000, Kazakhstan adopted a new tax code in an effort to consolidate these gains.

 On 29 November 2003, the Law on Changes to Tax Code which reduced tax rates was adopted.
-The value added tax fell from 16% to 15%, the social tax, payable by all employers, from 21 percent to 20 percent, and the personal income tax, from 30 percent to 20 percent.
-On 7 July 2006, the personal income tax was reduced even further to a flat rate of 5 percent for personal income in the form of dividends and 10 percent for other personal income.
+The value added tax fell from 16% to 15%, the social tax, payable by all employers, from 21% to 20%, and the personal income tax from 30% to 20%.
+On 7 July 2006, the personal income tax was reduced even further to a flat rate of 5% for personal income in the form of dividends and 10% for other personal income.
 Kazakhstan furthered its reforms by adopting a new land code on 20 June 2003, and a new customs code on 5 April 2003.